Never Back Down: Plot

-Jake arrives at the tournament and both he and Ryan make their way through each round, each emerging victorious.
-Jake makes it to the semifinals in spite of an injury he received in the previous match.
-Baja arrives to not only support him, but to tell him that she understands why he insists on fighting: so that he would never have to fight again.
+Jake arrives at the tournament, and he and Ryan make their way through each round, each emerging victorious.
+Jake makes it to the semifinals despite an injury he received in the previous match.
+Baja arrives to support him and tell him she understands why he insists on fighting so that he would never have to fight again.
 After learning that Ryan was disqualified in his semifinal match due to an illegal eye gouge, Jake forfeits, seeing no reason to continue.

-While he and Baja attempt to leave, Ryan confronts him and the two finally fight outside in the parking lot.
-Jake is still limited by his injury, and Ryan at first gains the upper hand, applying a choke on Jake.
-However Jake escapes and knocks out Ryan using one of the first combinations Roqua taught him.
-Eventually, Jake wins the respect of his fellow students, including Ryan; and Roqua decides to go back to Brazil to reconcile with his father.
+As Jake and Baja attempt to leave, Ryan confronts him, and they fight outside in the parking lot.
+Jake's injuries limit him, so Ryan, at first, gains the upper hand and applies a choke on Jake.
+However, he escapes and knocks him out using a combination Roqua had taught him.
+Jake wins the respect of his fellow students, including Ryan, and Roqua returns to Brazil to reconcile with his father.